ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

    {: codeblock}

-Use the following sample user data shows how to add an SSH key for a local user.
+Use the following sample user data to add an SSH key for a local user.

 1. Write the Butane config in the YAML format.